Insurance / Valuation

 Points to Remember:

-Your Mover will do the best job possible and try to avoid any loss or damage.
+Husky Moving will do the best job possible and try to avoid any loss or damage.
 Accidents do happen, so remember:

 In determining the value you declare, you should consult an appropriate insurance or other professional to assist you in this decision.

 Be aware of the coverage option you choose at the time of the move and do not expect us to change the coverage "after the fact."
 Your signature on the Bill of Lading and the option you select under Declaration of Value will determine your coverage and it cannot be changed once the move has started.